 For hundreds of years, Thyme was used predominantly for calming anxiousness, agitation, irritability and a ’scattered mind’.
-It has been used for the relief of tension headaches, rashes and irritating skin conditions, women’s reproductive disorders, and prevention of wound infections.
+It was also used for the relief of tension headaches, rashes and irritating skin conditions, women’s reproductive disorders, and prevention of wound infections.

 In the past twenty or thirty years, Thyme has become an increasingly popular remedy for respiratory issues, especially sinus problems.
 Thyme, in the form of tea, tincture, capsules or as a culinary ingredient, can significantly support the lungs, throat and sinuses, while alkalizing those regions, making it harder for infections to get a foothold.